doyun421/Calibration/definition.md

          the histogram classification is not acheived based on any clustering methods.
    Instead, we use the point feature histogram in a geometrical way to learn its varying characteristics depending on the shape.

            The curvature is another property of the surface appearnace which provides more detailed information on the shape elements.

+          ## A Statistical Approach to Place Recognition in SLAM (paper)

 ### particle filter (sequential Monte Carlo)